runpod/runpod-python/docs/serverless/utils/rp_validator.md

 - `default` (defaults `None`) - A default value to use if the input is not provided.
 - `type` (required) - The type of the input
 - `constraints` (optional) - A lambda function that takes in the input and returns true or false

-## Cleanup Utility (rp_cleanup.py)

-The cleanup utility provides a `clean` function to remove specified folders and files after a job is completed.
-By default, it removes the `input_objects`, `output_objects`, and `job_files` folders, as well as the `output.zip` file.
-You can also provide an optional list of folders to be removed.